 This casserole has become so popular in my family, that my Dad has already requested it again for his next visit.
 That always makes me feel good.

-I’ve had some inquiries about my red pie plate (affiliate link).
+I’ve had some inquiries about my red pie plate.
 I love this dish – it makes everything feel fancier.